mergenthedev/lapis/README.md

 github.com/pelletier/go-toml/v2
 ```

-also
-`Things you need when you make a OpenGL project.`
+`Also things you need when you make a OpenGL project.`

 ---